Cincinnati Medical Malpractice Attorney

 A patient and their attorney will then need to show that the medical professional’s breach of the proper standard of care directly caused the patient’s injuries.
 Causation is often disputed in a medical malpractice case.
 The defendant may admit they breached the standard of care but try to avoid responsibility for the injury by showing the injuries were caused by an element other than the breach.
 Again, expert witness testimony typically proves causation in these cases.

 How a Medical Malpractice Lawyer in Cincinnati Can Do to Help

 Pursuing a medical malpractice claim may seem overwhelming, especially during your recovery.
-A medical malpractice attorney provides critical assistance during the entire process, taking the stress and frustration away so you can focus on getting better.
-Our skilled and compassionate medical negligence attorneys at Slater & Zurz can help by:
+A medical malpractice lawyer provides critical assistance during the entire process, taking the stress and frustration away so you can focus on getting better.
+Our skilled and compassionate medical negligence lawyers at Slater & Zurz can help by:

 - Getting to know you, your family, and every detail of your case to develop an effective, case-specific approach